erikh/ldhcpd/README.md

 ## Making your certificate authority

 We use [mkcert](https://github.com/FiloSottile/mkcert) to generate our certs.
-They must be ECDSA-ciphered certs at the moment (RSA support is coming, a limitation of our underlying libraries).

 You can use this script to generate a very basic CA that operates over `localhost`.
 Depending on your circumstances, you may need to run it as `root`.